Smokey Bear: Campaign beginnings

-In 1942, the U.S. Forest Service established the Cooperative Forest Fire Prevention (CFFP) program.
-The same year, on August 13, Disney's full-length animated motion picture Bambi premiered in New York City.
-Soon after, Walt Disney allowed his characters to appear in fire prevention public service campaigns.
-However, Bambi was only loaned to the government for a year, so a new symbol was needed.
-After much discussion, a bear was chosen based on a rough sketch by Forest Service artist Harry Rossoll.
-His name was inspired by "Smokey" Joe Martin, a New York City Fire Department hero who suffered burns and blindness during a bold 1922 rescue.
+In 1942, the U.S. Forest Service established the Cooperative Forest Fire Prevention program, and on August 13 of that year, Disney's full-length animated motion picture Bambi premiered in New York City.
+Soon after, Walt Disney allowed his characters to appear in fire-prevention public service campaigns.
+However, Bambi was only loaned to the government for a year, so after that the Forest Service needed a new symbol.
+After much discussion, a bear was chosen, based on a rough sketch made by Forest Service artist Harry Rossoll.
+His name was inspired by "Smokey" Joe Martin, a New York City Fire Department hero who had suffered burns and blindness during a bold fire rescue in 1922.

-On August 9, 1944, the creation of Smokey Bear was authorized by the Forest Service (this date is considered the character's birthday), and the first poster was delivered on October 10 by artist Albert Staehle.
-In the first poster, overseen by the Cooperative Forest Fire Prevention Campaign (CFFP), Smokey was depicted wearing jeans and a campaign hat, pouring a bucket of water on a campfire.
-The message underneath read, "Smokey says – Care will prevent 9 out of 10 forest fires!"
+On August 9, 1944, the Forest Service authorized the creation of Smokey Bear as its official symbol.
+This date has since been considered the character's birthday.
+The first Smokey Bear poster was delivered on October 10 by artist Albert Staehle.
+In the first poster, overseen by the Cooperative Forest Fire Prevention Campaign, Smokey was depicted wearing jeans and a campaign hat, pouring a bucket of water on a campfire.
+The message underneath read, "SMOKEY SAYS;– Care will prevent 9 out of 10 forest fires!"

-In 1947, the Wartime Advertising Council (later the Ad Council) coined the slogan now associated with Smokey Bear for more than five decades: "Remember ... only YOU can prevent forest fires."
-In 2001, the slogan was officially amended to replace "forest fires" with "wildfires" in response to a massive outbreak of wildfires in natural areas other than forests, and to clarify that the campaign was advocating the prevention of unplanned fires, not controlled burns or prescribed fires for conservation purposes.
+In 1947, the Wartime Advertising Council (later the Ad Council) coined the slogan that was associated with Smokey Bear thereafter for more than five decades: "Remember...only YOU can prevent forest fires."
+In 2001, the slogan was officially amended to replace "forest fires" with "wildfires" in response to numerous outbreaks of wildfires in natural areas other than forests, and to clarify that the campaign was advocating for the prevention of unplanned fires, not of controlled burns or of fires prescribed for conservation purposes.